Services and products are different. As a result, service marketing requires a different approach than the marketing of products.

 On the other hand, a service offering has no physical size, shape, color, or weight.
 You can experience a service or see the result, but the service itself is intangible.
 For instance, IT services, legal services, car repair services, web design services, etc., are clearly intangible.
 You cannot touch or feel a service.

-Services are performed, products are manufactured
+Services are performed, not manufactured

 Another aspect of service vs product is that the customer’s benefit of a service comes from an activity performed by the service provider, not from a physical object.